Please note that our school is on two sites.

 Juniors: 08:45 - 15:15

-Please make every effort to ensure you child does not arrive at school before 08:35 for Juniors or 08:50 for Infants as we only supervise them from that time onwards.
+Please make every effort to ensure you child does not arrive at school before 08:30 for Juniors or 08:45 for Infants.
+From this time on, the children come into school and go straight to their classes.

 Polo shirts and sweatshirts are NOT part of our uniform and should not be worn in school.